decentralized-identity/didcomm.org/site/content/protocols/messagepickup/4.0/readme.md

  - Updates protocol-name to `message-pickup`.
  - Removes the `longest_waited_seconds` field on the `status` message (as it is redundant in regards to `oldest_received_time`).
  - Renames `limit` in the `delivery-request` to `message_count_limit` for increased specificity.
+ - Adjusts timing fields to be specified in UTC Epoch milliseconds instead of seconds for greater precision.

 ## Roles
 There are two roles in this protocol: